Evolution of the International Order (Virtual)

 Reading Series Book Covers.jpg

-Recommended Reading
+Further Reading

 Acheson, Dean.
 Present at the Creation: My Years in the State Department.

-Brands, Hal.
-What Good Is Grand Strategy?: Power and Purpose in American Statecraft from Harry S. Truman to George W. Bush.
+Hal Brands, What Good Is Grand Strategy?: Power and Purpose in American Statecraft from Harry S. Truman to George W. Bush.

-Kagan, Robert.
-Dangerous Nation: America's Foreign Policy from Its Earliest Days to the Dawn of the Twentieth Century.
+Robert Kagan, Dangerous Nation: America's Foreign Policy from Its Earliest Days to the Dawn of the Twentieth Century.